Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Mislabeled Data Implications

 \subsection{Fine-tuning}

-\paragraphs{Hardware.} For the finetuning of DeBERTa models, both the base pre-trained model, and the NLI model which is in the same size, in \autoref{sec: implications-training}, we used 2 Quadro RTX6000 (24GB) GPUs.
+\paragraph{Hardware.} For the finetuning of DeBERTa models, both the base pre-trained model, and the NLI model which is in the same size, in \autoref{sec: implications-training}, we used 2 Quadro RTX6000 (24GB) GPUs.

-\paragraphs{Implementation.} We used HuggingFace trainer with early stopping of 4 epochs.
+\paragraph{Implementation.} We finetuned starting from two base models: DeBERTa-v3 \footnote{\href{https://huggingface.co/microsoft/deberta-v3-base}{\texttt{microsoft/deberta-v3-base}}}, and a fine-tuned version of it on classic NLI datasets \footnote{\href{https://huggingface.co/MoritzLaurer/DeBERTa-v3-base-mnli-fever-anli}{\texttt{MoritzLaurer/DeBERTa-v3-base-mnli-fever-anli}}}.
+We used HuggingFace trainer with early stopping of 4 epochs.
 The finetuning procedure includes splitting the training set into train and validation sets (where validation size is 25\% and train 75\%), fine-tuning on the train set, and choosing the best checkpoint based on the validation ROC AUC.
 We ran all experiments on five different seeds, affecting also the train-validation split and the random set chosen for ablation.
 We fine-tuned all variants with the same hyperparameters, determined by the best performing on the no-manipulation baseline.
 This includes 30 epochs at most, batch size of 16, learning rate of \codefont{5e-5} and weight-decay of 0.03.
 The rest were set as the trainer and model default.

-\paragraphs{Additional Experiments.} The left plot in \autoref{fig:finetuning_additional} presents the same experiment discussed in \autoref{sec: implications-training}, but starting from the pre-trained \codefont{DeBERTa-v3-base}.
+\paragraph{Additional Experiments.} The left plot in \autoref{fig:finetuning_additional} presents the same experiment discussed in \autoref{sec: implications-training}, but starting from the pre-trained \codefont{DeBERTa-v3-base}.
 Same trends applies here, where our LLM-confidence-based manipulations of either flipping or filtering flagged examples outperforms the baselines.

 The right plot in \autoref{fig:finetuning_additional} compares the performance of these methods (starting from the NLI model) when applied to both the training and validation sets (solid bars) or only the training set (dashed bars).
 The results are consistent, with no statistically significant differences between the two settings.
 Importantly, all variations outperform the baseline, underscoring the critical role of a well-curated training set in enhancing the model's ability to generalize effectively.